WANT TO START YOUR OWN PODCAST BUT NEED A LITTLE HELP?GRAB MY GUIDE

 I should point out this is only effective if it’s REALLY easy to listen to your show on your website.
 And you also want to make sure the links to where people can listen, follow and subscribe in different podcast apps are clearly visible.

-Alternatively, you could share your podcast using a dynamic link that opens your show in the app on their phone (Apple Podcasts on iPhone and Google Podcasts on Android).
+Alternatively, you could share your podcast using a dynamic link that opens your show in an app on their phone depending on what device they’re on.

 This will reduce friction by taking them directly to where they can play your content.